Wang Keping

-Wang Keping is philosophy professor and PhD supervisor of Beijing International Studies University (BISU), China.
+Wang Keping is a philosophy professor and PhD supervisor of Beijing International Studies University (BISU), China.

 He is also Director and doctoral supervisor at the Institute of Philosophy of the Chinese Academy of Social Sciences (CASS).

 He enjoys the Chinese State Council Special Allowance since 1998 and is currently Vice President of the International Society for Universal Dialogue (ISUD).

 He has been honorary member of the Olympic Center for Philosophy and Culture under the University of Athens since 2007.

 Awards

 Wang is a holder of British Academy K. C. Wong Fellowship and his major academic interest is in Aesthetics and Transcultural Studies.